fearnleymartin/twitter-sentiment-analysis/CNN/README.md

 We have made it possible ti initialise the cnn with the word embeddings from both word2vec and fasttext.

-It is also possible to modify the hyper parametermodel parameters from the flags
+It is also possible to modify the model hyperparameters straight from the flags in train.py

 ## Evaluating